 One of the main design considerations that sets Buffy apart from its competitors is its chosen material.
 Most comforters are made with a cotton outer casing and either goose down or virgin polyester fill.
 Buffy diverges from this trend, however, with an outer shell comprised of lyocell, a sustainable type of rayon fabricated from the pulp of eucalyptus trees.
 The feel is similar to smooth cotton—we honestly wouldn't know the difference based on touch alone.
 Eucalyptus fiber is also touted as having a more breathable, cooling quality to it, making it ideal for anyone who runs warm at night.

 The all-season Buffy comforter we tried felt much lighter than the down one we’d been using, but it managed to keep us just as warm.

 As for fill, the Buffy uses 100-percent recycled BPA-free plastic water bottles.
 With layers and layers of gossamer, the fill offers high loft which lends the comforter its namesake cloud-like quality.
-The fill is also hypoallergenic—a major gamechanger for those with down allergies and those whose skin is sensitive to low-quality synthetics.

 The all-season Buffy comforter we tried felt much lighter than the down one we’d been using, but it managed to keep us just as warm.
 Not too warm, though—and that was a real win.
 We’re used to kicking the comforter off (at least partly) during the night, but the Buffy kept us comfortable.
 That said, Buffy is hip to the fact that every sleeper is different, so they now offer a lightweight version of their award-winning comforter called the Breeze.
 If you live in a warmer climate or just sleep warm, the Breeze is worth a try.